 By Eleanor O'Connor – On

-We outline the impact we’ve seen so far of the novel coronavirus (COVID-19) on logistics, manufacturing and transportation while outlining steps you can take now and in the future to mitigate potential risks to your company and workforce.
+We outline the impact we’ve seen so far of the novel coronavirus (COVID-19) on logistics & supply chains while outlining steps you can take now and in the future to mitigate potential risks to your company and workforce.

 Note: We will continue to update this article regularly.